-- a) any natural person of a Party that makes an investment in the territory of the other Party; or - b) any enterprise constituted and organized in accordance with the law of a Party, other than a branch, that has substantial business activities in the territory of that Party and that makes an investment in the territory of the other Party. - Q.10 A foreign investor is from a country that had signed both BIPA and CECA.
-In a dispute with Republic of India, should he proceed under BIPA or CECA?
+- a) any natural person of a Party that makes an investment in the territory of the other Party; or - b) any enterprise constituted and organized in accordance with the law of a Party, other than a branch, that has substantial business activities in the territory of that Party and that makes an investment in the territory of the other Party. - Q.11 We have invested in a country that has signed both BIPA and CECA with India.
+In a dispute with the said country, should we proceed under BIPA or CECA?

-He can proceed under both BIPA and CECA.
+You can proceed under both BIPA and CECA.
 Signing of CECA does not extinguish BIPA.

-Q.11 A treaty like BIPA / CECA / CEPA has many legal terms.
+Q.12 A treaty like BIPA / CECA / CEPA has many legal terms.
 How are these terms to be interpreted?
 Are there any rules of interpretation that are universally accepted and followed?